 Who doesn’t love to sample what they are picking?
 I know I do!
 And most pick-your-own places don’t mind if you have a sample or two.
-Remember that every strawberry you pop into your mouth and not into the basket, is fruit you are not paying for and thus the farm is losing money!
+Check the rules before you head out so your kids will know ahead of time what is expected of them.
+Remember that every strawberry you pop into your mouth and not into the basket, is fruit you are not paying for and thus ,the farm is losing money!

 Once you pick a strawberry it will not ripen like other fruits.
 In fact, it may even be a bit hard and bitter.
-Leave those strawberries that aren’t quite red for the next picker.
+Explain to your kids that they should leave those non-red strawberries for the next picker.
 The red strawberries are the sweetest and juiciest!

 Pin for later!